WinKoKo91/Mr.Cocktail/README.md

 ## Key Features
+* Android Architecture Compnents
 * MaterialDesign List based on CardView and RecyclerView.
-* REST Client JSON using Retrofit and Gson.
+* REST Client JSON using Retrofit2 and Gson.
 * Load images with Glide.

 ## Handset one-pane